WRuman/plox/README.md

 After following the build instructions above, simply run `./builddir/plox`.
 If you do not provide any arguments then `plox` enters REPL mode.
 If you provide the name of a script file then it will be loaded and run.

+## Test Files
+The directory named `test-inputs` is for input files that test various aspects of the interpreter.